WELCOME TO SCIENCE!

-The school ensures that a broad and balanced science curriculum is followed in which enquiry is at the heart of our children’s scientific learning by:
+Delivering a broad and balanced science education to our children is a core principle.
+Planning for science is a process in which all teaching staff are involved.
+They plan for enquiry is at the heart of our children’s scientific learning.

 Children are involved in the process of self-improvement, recognising their achievements and acknowledging where they could improve.
 Activities during, and at the end of each topic, record achievement and celebrate success.
 The desired impact of science learning in our school, is for pupils to become effective communicators and users of scientific knowledge, ideas, facts and data.